Raspberry Pi UPS

 Among others, below you can find GitHub download links for the Arduino firmware source code and KiCad schematic source files.
 All of the source code is distributed under the GNU General Public License v3.0.

 Please note that the current implementation uses the watchdog timer functionality which requires the customized Arduino bootloader found under the link below.
+Additionally, ensure that you use Arduino IDE version 1.8.19 to compile the firmware.
 For more details, please follow the installation instructions found within the README file on GitHub.

 Customized Arduino Bootloader